-6.5.1 Classroom training / frontal instruction
+6.4.1 Classroom training / frontal instruction

 The trainer should be an expert with deep knowledge about the subject and about pedagogical/ didactical methods.
 They present the contents to the trainees and may use methods like small group work, discussions, etc. to support learning.
 Although this method allows for a great number of trainees to be trained at the same time, the chosen method might not be the best for each individual participant.
 Low-Fi and High-Fi Media can be used as a support.
+Classroom training can be enriched by applying techniques such as group work or open discussions.
+The main characteristic remains in this case: a well-prepared instructor is required.

-6.5.2 Simulator training
+6.4.2 Simulator training

 In simulator training, the role of the trainer is restricted to defining the training scenario and introducing the trainee to it as far as necessary for its completion.
 Key element is the use of a simulator technology, for example Virtual Reality (VR)-based.
-The trainer may have to accompany the trainee during the training and provide supervision and feedback, based on his subjective impression (which although subjective may be based on clear-cut criteria)

-WWW: www.resolute-eu.org Page 73 of 87 or on objective data from the simulator, such as lane-deviation or time-to-break in a driving simulator.
+The trainer may have to accompany the trainee during the training and provide supervision and feedback, based on his subjective impression (which although subjective may be based on clear-cut criteria) or on objective data from the simulator, such as lane-deviation or time-to-break in a driving simulator.
 Compared to the frontal education approach, simulator training allows for learning by doing, and thus to the development of skills rather than abstract knowledge.
 This training approach allows for only few, if not even just one trainee to be trained at the same time.

-6.5.3 On-the-job training
+6.4.3 On-the-job training